coryodaniel/talks/beam-n-k8s/slides/presentation.md

 # QoS Summary

+^ Quirk Alert: Scheduler / CPU - cgroups.
+OTP 23 is container aware and should address this.

+^ For now you may need to tune your schedulers using erl flags.

 |            Requests             | Limits  | Class      |    CPU Affinity    |
 | :-----------------------------: | :-----: | :--------- | :----------------: |
 |              none               |  none   | BestEffort |        :x:         |